- Aug 19, 2025

 FAA 14 CFR 125.91 requires that the current mass and CG are calculated from the values established by the actual weight of the aircraft within the preceding 36 calendar months but may be extended up to 48 months if cumulative limits are met (see “Impact of Modifications and Repairs” below for details on these limits).
 For fleet mass programs, the operator should establish a time limit such that all aircraft in the fleet are eventually weighed.
 Based on typical fleet service life, this limit should not exceed 18 years (six 3-year weighing cycles)

-As a scheduled action with a direct effect on airworthiness, it is recommended to incorporate and monitor the Weight & Balance task within the Aircraft Maintenance Program (AMP), referencing the corresponding regulatory requirement.
+As a scheduled action with a direct effect on airworthiness, it is recommended to incorporate and monitor the weight and balance task within the Aircraft Maintenance Program (AMP), referencing the corresponding regulatory requirement.

 Fleet Masses